berlinkeys/Berlin/README.md

 # Berlin Keyboard

+*Notice: this is a archival branch of the first PCB we physically tested.
+It is not bugfree and should not be used as is.*

 ## Introduction
 Berlin is a 120% Keyboard based on the design of the [Boston](https://github.com/bluepylons/Boston) keyboard.
 It has a lot of programmable Keys, runs QMK and all in all does everything you would like a keyboard to do.